ziadwareh/moving_platform/README.md

 ```
 $ source ~/catkin_ws/devel/setup.bash
 ```
+>**Note:** IF you ran into a "Could not load controller 'slider_joint_position_controller' because controller type 'effort_controllers/JointPositionController' does not exist." error, then this means that your installed ROS is missing its controllers' package.
+In order to install it simply run:
+>```
+>$ sudo apt-get install ros-noetic-effort-controllers
+>```
 ## Launching model
 There are two launch options, one that will launch Gazebo with it, and another that will not.
 Both files take 6 parameters:
 * model_name: Landing_base or Landing_station.
 Default is landing_base.